flashcordon/big-history/Mystères-physique.md

 the debate about individual large structures, potential deviations from the CP include variations of cosmological parameters on the sky, discrepancies in the cosmic dipoles, and mysterious alignments in quasar polarizations and galaxy spins.
-- in order to have computable and predictive cosmological modeling, it is natural to start with the CP as the working assumption.
-Yet, since the CP is not a fundamental physical symmetry, but rather an assumption imposed when we interpret observations, there is nothing that prevents it being violated at a higher precision and/or when one does not assume the same behavior for a physical observable over the celestial sphere, i. e. not averaging over the sky.
-The results highlighted in this review suggest that we have already reached the level of precision where violations of the CP may show in re- sults.
-Systematics may be at play across a host of observables, but as the number of observations grow, this possibility seems less likely.
-If the Universe is not FLRW, but we view it through the prism of FLRW, cos- mological tensions are inevitable.
+- If the Universe is not FLRW, but we view it through the prism of FLRW, cos- mological tensions are inevitable.
 Interestingly, a host of fascinating observational tensions exist, including the H0 tension [45, 51–58], the S8 tension [178–181], potentially a curvature tension [119, 296], and an AISW tension